 The construction on the new Museum is reaching new heights!
-It took nearly two weeks to assemble the scaffolding in the East Atrium of the Biological Science Building so crews can work on the ceiling.
+It took nearly two weeks to assemble the scaffolding in the East Atrium of the Biological Sciences Building so crews can work on the ceiling.
 Although the Museum galleries won’t open until 2019, the East Atrium will be accessible when the BSB opens for classes in the fall of 2018.
 The Museum’s iconic mastodon couple will be standing on the platform visible in the bottom right of this picture—ready to greet students, faculty and visitors—as they enter the building.
 The two prehistoric whales—Basilosaurus and Dorudon—will be hanging high overhead in the dramatic five-story atrium.

 December 8, 2016

-One of the most frequently asked questions we hear when we talk about plans for the new Museum in the Biological Science Building is: “What will happen to the current museum building?”We are pleased to share that the Board of Regents has approved a conceptual plan to preserve the 1928 Albert H. Kahn-designed Ruthven Museums Building and repurpose it for administration, research, and classroom use.
+One of the most frequently asked questions we hear when we talk about plans for the new Museum in the Biological Sciences Building is: “What will happen to the current museum building?”We are pleased to share that the Board of Regents has approved a conceptual plan to preserve the 1928 Albert H. Kahn-designed Ruthven Museums Building and repurpose it for administration, research, and classroom use.
 You can learn more here.

 September 15, 2016

-The Puma is keeping his eye on the construction of his new home at the new Biological Science Building -- the future location of the U-M Museum of Natural History!
+The Puma is keeping his eye on the construction of his new home at the new Biological Sciences Building -- the future location of the U-M Museum of Natural History!
 The exterior of the building will be covered in a rainscreen of terra cotta tiles designed to enhance the building's energy efficiency.

 April 20, 2016

-The BSB Construction Team was quite busy over the winter assembling the steel superstructure of the new Biological Science Building, future home of the UMMNH.
+The BSB Construction Team was quite busy over the winter assembling the steel superstructure of the new Biological Sciences Building, future home of the UMMNH.
 They completed more than one third of a huge "erector set" which consists of approximately 5,900 individual pieces and held together with over 58,000 bolts.

 January 22, 2016

-The concrete foundations and basement walls for the new Biological Science Building, future home of the U-M Museum of Natural History, are approximately 80% complete.
+The concrete foundations and basement walls for the new Biological Sciences Building, future home of the U-M Museum of Natural History, are approximately 80% complete.
 This activity will finish up in February.
 Structural steel will begin to arrive in February.
 Steel erection will take upwards of 5-6 months to complete.